lincheney/nvim-multi-cursor/README.md

         * note that `feedkeys("...", "t")` *does* work
 * anything that makes and edits and then immediately switches buffer/window
 * jumplist, changelist etc will not work well
-* undo works "most of the time", but occasionally it will not
+* undo "works" most of the time, but occasionally it will not
+    * there may be more undo breaks/states than expected
 * pasting works most of the time
 * backspacing in replace-mode, and similar, does not work
 * autoindent in insert mode does not work